matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `signing_key_path`

-Path to the signing key to sign messages with.
+Path to the signing key to sign events and federation requests with.

+*New in Synapse 1.67*: If this file does not exist, Synapse will create a new signing key on startup and store it in this file.

 Example configuration:
 ```yaml